All I Am is a Mom

 in controlling the circulation of love

-this is how we keep our necks off of the chopping block
+this is how we keep our necks off the chopping block

 and when the night is over we sink into the passenger seat